 Good Example: According to the official Nasa report, the atmospheric carbon dioxide levels have now almost reached the point of 420 parts per million.
-This indicator is considerably larger compared to the level of the atmospheric carbon dioxide reported in 1950, which barely reached indisputable.
+This indicator is considerably larger compared to the level of the atmospheric carbon dioxide reported in 1950, which barely reached 320 parts per million.
+These facts let us conclude that the issue of climate change is now indisputable.

-320 parts per million.
-These facts let us conclude that the issue of climate change is now descriptive papers.
+Word Choice: Mind your vocabulary, especially when it comes to persuasive or descriptive papers.
 The words you use should accurately represent your information.
 Use vivid adjectives and strong adverbs.
 Some things you want to avoid in terms of word choice are misused words, jargon or technical terms that confuse readers, slang or inappropriate language, cliches, wordiness, etc.